-Why did God command the Israelites to construct a Temple?
-The Torah indicates the ultimate purpose for this holy structure:
+Why did God command us to construct a Temple?

-“Make for Me a Sanctuary, and I will dwell in their midst” (Ex.
+“Make for Me a Sanctuary — and I will dwell in their midst” (Exod.
 25:8).

-The first and highest conduit is connected to the holiest object in the Temple — the holy Ark in the Holy of Holies, which housed the luchot (tablets) from Sinai.
-From the Ark emanated the highest level of prophetic vision, the crystal clear nevu'ah that only Moses was privileged to receive.
-God informed Moses:
+1. The first conduit relates to the holiest vessel in the Temple: the Holy Ark in the Holy of Holies, which housed the luchot from Mount Sinai.
+From the Ark emanated the highest level of prophetic vision, the crystal-clear prophecy that only Moses was privileged to receive.
+As God told Moses:

-“I will commune with you there, speaking to you from above the ark-cover, from between the two cherubs that are on the Ark of Testimony” (Ex.
+“I will commune with you there, speaking to you from above the ark-cover, from between the two cherubs that are on the Ark of Testimony” (Exod.
 25:22).

 (Adapted from Olat Re’iyah vol. I, pp. 167-168)